Lasting Impact After a Felony Conviction

-As for the friendly enablers, I held on to a few for a little longer than I should have (at least according to my p.o.).
-I did eventually let them go, at least for the majority of the time.
-I won’t ignore them if I see them in public, but I make a point to not dedicate time to them to any extent.
+As for the old and familiar friendly enablers, I held on to a few for a little longer than I should have (at least according to my probation officer).
+I did eventually let them go and cut the connections, at least for the majority of the group.
+I won’t ignore most of them if I see them in public, but I make a point to not dedicate time to them to any extent – we’re just not on the same path in life anymore.
 It does suck a bit because there are quite a few good memories, but it’s not worth the possibility of getting back into trouble and throwing everything away again.

 However, there is hope, if you have the drive and determination to show that you’ve changed.
 My volunteer experience with a local shelter helped express to those in the humanitarian side of my community that I really was a changed person, and I have had a recent upturn in social interactions with the community.